gvwilson/sensibleadventures/cloudherd/cloudherd.md

 The young soldier and the tiger turned their heads to look at her in unison.
 The boy nodded.
 "Thank you, honored," he said, his lowland accent burring his r's.
 "And thank you for coming to our aid."
-He put his chin back on his knees, and a moment later wiped his eyes with his sleeve.
+He put his chin back on his knees, then wiped his eyes with his sleeve.

 Grappa Gas brought Big Blue down in front of the fortress gate where he had been contentedly whittling only an hour before.
 Wearily, the soldiers up slid off